zverok/geo_coord/README.md

 * provides easy access to logical components of data;
 * allows most simple and unambiguous calculations.

-**Main type name**: as far as I can see, there's no good singular name for `(lat, lng)` pair concept.
+**Main type name**: as far as we can see, there's no good singular name for `(lat, lng)` pair concept.
 As mentioned above, there can be seen names like `LatLng`, or `Location`, or `Point`; and in natural language just "coordinates" used frequently.
 We propose the name `Coord`, which